-If your application was successful, your student card is issued by the responsible governmental office.
+If your application was successful, your student ID card is issued by the responsible governmental office.
 When ready, it will be mailed to your university where you can receive it in person.

-Until your student card arrives, you can request a temporary card from the registrar's office of your university.
-The temporary student card is valid for 60 days and entitles you to the same discounts as the permanent card.
+Until your student ID card arrives, you can request a temporary card from the registrar's office of your university.
+The temporary student ID card is valid for 60 days and entitles you to the same discounts as the permanent card.

-Student card entitles you to many discounts during your Hungarian stay: from public transportation tickets, museum entrance fees, youth hostel accommodation, library memberships to various commercial places.
-As a member of the European Youth Card Association (EYCA), the Hungarian student card is accepted not only in Hungary, but in most EU countries as well.
+The student ID card entitles you to many discounts during your Hungarian stay: from public transportation tickets, museum entrance fees, youth hostel accommodation, library memberships to various commercial places.
+As a member of the European Youth Card Association (EYCA), the Hungarian student ID card is accepted not only in Hungary, but in most EU countries as well.